Disability in Canada: History

+Institutionalization

 Largely having to do with the widespread trust of medical authority and the growth of industrialization, Canadian society during the late 19th and early 20th centuries fostered the segregation of persons with disabilities.
 Public institutions, such as psychiatric hospitals, houses for the blind, houses of refuge, and church-run homes, confined and isolated persons with disabilities from the rest of society.
 Persons with disabilities were seen as being a burden on the rest of society and denied the full exercise of their rights.